ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 #### DEDICATED FANS

 Every Blood Bowl team is supported by a strong following of Dedicated Fans, those loyal supporters that will follow their team in good times and bad.
-This dedicated fan base is made both of those eager to show their support for a local franchise and those from further afield who support the team for less easily identifiedd reasons.
+This dedicated fan base is made both of those eager to show their support for a local franchise and those from further afield who support the team for less easily identified reasons.
 Many dedicated fans support a team because their parents did.
 Others do so simply because they findd the team colours fetching.

 When a team is drafted, it will have a Dedicated Fans characteristic of 1 recorded on the Team Draft list (representing roughly 1,000 Dedicated Fans).
 Over the course of a league season, this characteristic will increase and decrease, though it will never fall below 1.